joshlong-attic/java-mag-boot-article/README.md

-# Getting Started with Spring Boot
+# Your First Steps with Spring Boot

 [Spring Boot](http://spring.io/projects/spring-boot) is an opinionated way to quickly build software intended for production.
 It pulls together and integrates lots of great technologies including Spring and Java EE.